Im-Rises/space_invaders_arcade_emulator/README.md

 <a href="https://github.com/Im-Rises/space_invaders_arcade_emulator/releases/latest"><img src="https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white" alt="cmakeLogo" style="height:40px;"/></a>

-For Windows users you don't need to install the libs, you just need to be carefully that you have the `sdl2.dll` next to the `space_invaders_arcade_emulator.exe` or the emulator won't start.
+For Windows users you don't need to install the libs, you just need to be carefully that you have the `SDL2.dll` and `SDL2_mixer.dll` next to the `space_invaders_arcade_emulator.exe` or the emulator won't start.

 Once everything is set up by you can start the emulator by double-clicking the executable of typing the following command next to it: